Contact us

 The latest addition to this list of celebrities is none other than Paris Hilton, Queen of Pop Culture and Entrepreneur.
 She recently dropped her first NFT with Super Plastic, a vinyl toy, and digital collectibles company backed by notable investors such as Google Ventures and Justin Timberlake.

-Rapper Snoop Dogg also jumped on the bandwagon and released his NFT collection called “A Journey with the Dogg”.
-This collection featured Snoop’s memories from his early years, NFT-inspired artwork, an original track called “NFT,” and “Snoop Dogge Coins.”
-The NFT drop lasted a limited 48 hours and made Snoop Dogg over $100,000 from one of the pieces sold.
+Rapper Snoop Dogg has long embraced NFTs.
+He initially released his collection called “A Journey with the Dogg”, featuring personal memories, NFT-themed artwork, an original track titled “NFT,” and “Snoop Dogge Coins.”
+The drop lasted just 48 hours and earned him over $100,000 from a single piece.

 Musician Grimes has proven to be one of the most successful NFT creators, making millions from her collections of digital art.
 Her WarNymph collection of 10 pieces earned her over $6 million, making her one of the bestselling NFT creators and leading to a high demand for her works.